Find out the source of pain, cramping, or weakness

 Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

 What to Expect

 Prior to Test

-If your doctor tells you to, stop cigarettes, coffee, tea, and soft drinks for 2-3 hours before the test.
+Avoiding tobacco, coffee, tea, and soft drinks for 2 to 3 hours before the test

-Tell your doctor if you have a pacemaker or other implanted device.
+Whether you have a pacemaker or other implanted device